akkeris/logtrain/README.md

 ### Adding drains in Kubernetes

-Once deployed you can use the following annotations on deployments, daemonsets, statefulsets or replicasets to forward logs.
+Once deployed you can use the following annotations on deployments, daemonsets or statefulsets to forward logs.

 ```
 logtrain.akkeris.io/drains